-How to Reply to Reviews in App Store and Google Play in 2020
+How to respond to the App Store and Google Play reviews

 Table of Content:

 Getting users’ feedback is so unbelievably easy now, thanks to mobile.
 User reviews in app stores are a valuable channel of communication with users, giving you a chance to fix issues they may experience.
 Answer users’ questions and respond to reviews — that will help you increase app rating and conversion rate, improve the product, get loyal users and, in general, increase app revenue.

 Reputation management is making sure your app is regarded well by the broad audience.
 The little details make the big picture (or rather the overall score) and that’s why every user feedback is important.

 Mobile games and apps have plenty of ways to learn user feedback.
 The most obvious one is through reviews in the app stores.
 Funny enough, very few of them (if any at all) are read and answered by the developers.
 It’s hard to see a direct connection between responding to app reviews and seeing more installs or direct revenue growth.
 User retention is a well-observable metric that helps to gauge the effectiveness of your efforts, though.